-Reinstatement and replacement insurance is required for the owners corporation’s portion of shared services (s 59(2A)); this includes any pipes and cables used to provide water, electricity, gas and telecommunications to the building that are shared with a person other than the owners corporation or any of its members (s 54).
+Reinstatement and replacement insurance is required for the owners corporation’s portion of shared services (s 59(2A) OC Act); this includes any pipes and cables used to provide water, electricity, gas and telecommunications to the building that are shared with a person other than the owners corporation or any of its members (s 54).

-Insurance is often forgotten in small blocks where the only common property is a shared driveway (see the exception for ‘two-lot subdivisions’, above).
-That omission is sufficient to allow a purchaser to avoid a An agreement that the law will enforce. of sale at any time before completion.
-Often, solicitors and conveyancers A document that sets out what a person wants to happen to their money and other property after they die. advise a seller to obtain public liability insurance but forget to advise that all buildings on common property must be fully insured and that this includes fences, letterboxes and corrals.
+Insurance is often forgotten in small blocks where the only common property is a shared driveway (see the exception for ‘two-lot subdivisions’ in ‘Functions and powers of owners corporations‘).
+That omission is sufficient to allow a purchaser to avoid a contract of sale at any time before completion.
+Often, solicitors and conveyancers will advise a seller to obtain public liability insurance but forget to advise that all buildings on common property must be fully insured and that this includes fences, letterboxes and corrals.

-The OC Act requires the owners corporation to repair and maintain the common property and common services (s 46), but not privately owned property.
+The OC Act (s 46) requires the owners corporation to repair and maintain the common property and common services, but not privately owned property.

 The OC Act also provides that a lot owner must properly maintain in a state of good and serviceable repair any part of the lot that affects the outward appearance of the lot (s 129(a)).
 The OC Act does not mandate that an owner must maintain the internals of their lot, but it follows that a lot owner must repair and maintain any privately owned part of a lot and meet the cost incurred.

-For example, if a shower screen is damaged in a lot and an insurance claim is made under the owners corporations reinstatement insurance, is the owner of the lot liable to pay the The amount a person does not get back from the insurer when they make a claim on their insurance.
-For example, if a car is insured for an agreed value of $10 000 with an excess of $1000, the insurer will pay only $9000 on a claim if the car is written off.?
+For example, if a shower screen is damaged in a lot and an insurance claim is made under the owners corporations reinstatement insurance, is the owner of the lot liable to pay the excess?
 If the damage is caused by an insurable event and a claim recovers the cost, less any applicable excess, then the lot owner receives the amount recovered after the deduction of the excess and can therefore be said to have ‘borne’ the excess.
-Similarly, if the damaged property is owned by the owners corporation then the excess is ‘borne’ by the owners corporation.
-The making of rules that provide for the payment of insurance excess is not permitted under schedule 1 (s 138(1)) of the OC Act.

 By unanimous resolution, an owners corporation may resolve that if there is no common property, each lot owner must arrange individual insurance.
-The resolution does not need to be registered (s 63).
+The resolution does not need to be registered (s 63 OC Act).

-The owners corporation may consider the merits of separate lot insurance, if permissible under section 61, or it may seek the unanimous To agree to something being done, to approve an action or arrangement.
-See also informed consent. of members to change the Extra information accompanying an Act of parliament or a contract, such as tables, lists or forms. of entitlement and liability.
-Failing consent, an application to VCAT under section 34D of the Subdivision Act may be considered.
+The owners corporation may consider the merits of separate lot insurance, if permissible under section 61, or it may seek the unanimous consent of members to change the schedule of entitlement and liability.
+Failing consent, an application to VCAT under section 34D of the Subdivision Act 1988 (Vic) may be considered.